sublimetext-io/docs.sublimetext.io/docs/reference/commands.md

 :Data_directory:.

-### Variables in Paths as Arguments

-The same variables available to build systems are expanded in arguments to commands.
-See [Build System Variables][] for more information.

-[Build System Variables]: ./build_systems.md#build-system-variables

 <!--  TODO: split into Window and Text (and Application) commands since they behave
 - differently and require other call mechanisms when called from a plugin -->